luizoux/luizoux/README.md

 🔡 Você pode ler sobre mim em <b>português</b> [aqui](https://github.com/luizous/luizous/blob/master/README.pt-br.md).
 <br/><br/>

-Degree in Systems Analysis and Development and back-end developer;
+Back-end developer with 2 years of experience in the field.
+Graduated in Systems Analysis and Development and enthusiastic about artificial intelligence studies.
+Women's rights activist, anti-fascist and sometimes talking about political issues in technology 🦾

 🪐 she/her; 21 years old; from brazil.

-🦾 women's rights activist and anti-fascist.

 👩🏻‍💻 currently learning React, Node.js and the book Clean Code, by Robert Cecil Martin.

-💬 you can talk to me if you need help (for real! send me a dm on twitter or a e-mail).
+💬 you can talk to me if you need help (for real! send me a dm on twitter, linkedin or a e-mail).

 ⚡ fun fact: scooby-doo is my favorite cartoon and i love dinosaurs and galaxys.